-The low-residency MA in TESOL is a two-year program.
-Students will complete the program, including the Independent Professional Project (IPP), within the twoyear time frame.
-If this deadline is missed, and only in the case of documented extenuating circumstances, the student may petition for an extension agreed to by the professor and degree chair not to exceed five years from the date of matriculation.
+If these deadlines are missed, and only in the case of documented extenuating circumstances, the student may petition for an extension agreed to by the professor and degree chair not to exceed five years from the date of matriculation.
+The petition should include the IPP proposal and timeframe for expected completion.

-Students who do not submit their IPPs by the submission deadline of their registered IPP semester (normally the spring semester of their second year in the program) will be charged a late submission fee when they submit the thesis for a later deadline at the current fee amount.
-For late submissions, degrees will be conferred according to the submission schedule for portfolios outlined in the previous section.
+Students who do not submit their IPPs by the April or July submission deadline of their registered IPP semester will be charged a late submission fee when they submit the thesis for a later deadline.
+Degrees will only be conferred according to the annual IPP/Portfolio submission dates described above.